 The Razor GoGo is intended for kids 6 and up with a maximum weight capacity of 140 lbs, impressive given how light it is.

+#6.
 The Jumparoo Boing!
-JR. Pogo Stick: Best Pogo Stick for Young Children
+JR. Pogo Stick: Best Pogo Stick For 5 Year Old

 Essentially, it is a smaller (and a bit less expensive) version of the regular Jumparoo Boing! pogo stick meant for younger kids, around 4 years old and weighing up to 90 lbs.